Internationalization in Godot

 - Finding strings in your codebase that should be translated

-- Translate those strings (see Translation services)
+- Translate those strings (see Machine-translation services)

 - Use the translated strings accordingly